ralaurent/sendmo/README.md

 * Accept or decline incoming requests.
 * Instant creation of transactions upon request acceptance.

-### Credit Card Management
+### Banking Account Management with Plaid

-* Add, update, and delete credit card information seamlessly.
+* Add, update, and delete banking information seamlessly.
 * Ensure your payment methods are up-to-date and secure.
+* Plaid integration also allows real-time bank balance tracking, limiting overdrafts and chargebacks.

 ### Real-time Updates with Socket.IO